 2. Hire a Professional Roofing Contractor

 Finding the right contractor can be frustrating.
 It’s important you carefully screen and look into each contractor you consider.
 Here at RBS Roofing Orlando FL, we are open about our practices and won’t hesitate to show you references if you want them.
 We have helped thousands of homeowners navigate the insurance process.
 We can walk you through the initial filing of a claim, meeting the inspector, and getting your roof replaced by the insurance company.

 When dealing with an insurance claim you will want a contractor to represent you.
 They will help you with the steps it takes to get the roof bought.
 Making sure the insurance inspector notates all damage and includes everything that needs to be replaced.
 Many times the inspector may miss items that should be paid for by the insurance company.

 3. File an Insurance Claim

 The insurance company will ask for the storm date and give you a claim number.
-They will send out an inspector to take pictures and access the damage of your home, both interior and exterior.
+They will send out an inspector to take pictures and access the damage to your home, both interior, and exterior.
 This should be coordinated with your contractor to make sure they can be there to represent you.

-After a major storm, it’s normal to panic and want to act quickly to get your roof fixed.
-However, in order to ensure your home gets the best service, keep calm and follow the three steps above.
+After a major storm, it’s normal to panic and wants to act quickly to get your roof fixed.
+However, in order to ensure your home gets the best service, keep calm, and follow the three steps above.